berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section02 Building Abstractions with Data.md

       (display ")"))

-2. Representing Rectangles
+**2. Representing Rectangles**

 Implement a representation for rectangles in a plane.
 (Hint: You may want to make use of the above exercise, Representing Line Segments and Points.)
 In terms of your constructors and selectors, create procedures that compute the perimeter and the area of a given rectangle.
 Now implement a different representation for rectangles.
 Can you design your system with suitable abstraction barriers, so that the same perimeter and area procedures will work using either representation?

-3. Defining CDR
+**3. Defining CDR**

 Here is an alternative procedural representation of pairs.
 For this representation, verify that `(car (cons x y))` yields x for any objects x and y.

     (define (cons x y)
       (lambda (m) (m x y)))

     (define (car z)
       (z (lambda (p q) p)))

 What is the corresponding definition of `cdr`?

-## What's next?
+## What's Next?

 In this subsection, you learned how to implement data using abstraction and the importance of data abstraction.
 Now it's time to learn how to represent